coopcycle/coopcycle-docs/vault/admin.configuration.api.md

 # API

 <div class="alert alert-info" role="alert">
-API to integrate the CoopCycle plugin for WordPress websites with WooCommerce.
+API to integrate the CoopCycle plugin with third-party websites, such as a WordPress websites with WooCommerce.
 <hr><p class="mb-0">API is a pair of <em>keys</em> (<strong>Identifier</strong> and <strong>Secret key</strong>) which you use to integrate different softwares.</p>
 </div>